gajus/slonik/README.md

 <a name="slonik-usage-checking-out-a-client-from-the-connection-pool"></a>
 ### Checking out a client from the connection pool

-Slonik only allows to check out a connection for the duration of the promise routine supplied to the `connect()` method.
+Slonik only allows to check out a connection for the duration of the promise routine supplied to the `pool#connect()` method.

 ```js
 import {